evoflowdt/playercode/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features a Material Design 3-inspired interface, rebranded as EvoFlow, with a dark teal, light gray, and orange color palette.
 Typography uses Inter/Roboto Mono, with generous spacing and adapted Shadcn UI components.
 A mobile-first, responsive design is prioritized for all interfaces.
+The landing page features a clean Hero section with gradient background (`from-accent/20 via-background to-background`) without background images, and includes Digital Town Srl company information in the footer (Copyright © 2025 Digital Town Srl | P.IVA 03802320139 | REA CO.333859).

 ### Technical Implementations
 -   **Frontend**: A React single-page application (SPA) built with TypeScript, utilizing Wouter for routing, TanStack Query for data management, Shadcn UI with Tailwind CSS for UI components, Leaflet for mapping, Uppy for file uploads, WebSockets for real-time updates, and AuthContext for authentication.